30+ TikTok Hook Examples

-Real hooks from viral TikToks — broken down by psychology trigger.
-Learn WHY each one works, then generate your own.
+Real viral TikTok hooks.
+Broken down by psychology trigger and niche.
+Learn WHY each one works, then generate your own in 10 seconds.

 "Nobody talks about why this $12 product outsells the $80 version..."